WebOrigami/projector/README.md

 Each project can be associated with an optional _default site_: a tree of resources used to handle absolute local URLs.

-When you are editing a file that eventually renders as HTML, the framed page needs to know where to obtain any stylesheets, scripts, or other resources referenced with absolute paths like `/assets/styles.css`.
+When you are editing a file that eventually renders as HTML, the framed page may reference stylesheets, scripts, or other resources with absolute paths like `/assets/styles.css`.
+Project loads such absolute local URLs from the project’s default site.

 Projector currently uses a heuristic to find the default site for a project.

-If the project contains a package.json file with a `start` script, Projector searches that script command for the first path that includes a `.ori` file.
-If the script follows the [standard incantation to start a server](https://weborigami.org/cli/incantations#starting-an-origami-server-with-debugging), then the project’s default site will be the same as the one you normally start with `npm run start`.
+* If the project contains a package.json file with `scripts`, Projector searches the `dev`, `serve`, `start`, or `build` scripts (in that order) for the first script that references an `.ori` file.
+That `.ori` file will be loaded as the project’s default site.
+For example, if the script follows the [standard incantation to start a server](https://weborigami.org/cli/incantations#starting-an-origami-server-with-debugging), then the project’s default site will be the same as the one you normally start with `npm run start`.

-If such a site path can’t be found, the project’s default site will be the project’s root folder.
+* If such a site path can’t be found, the project’s default site will be the project’s root folder.
 That is, absolute local URLs paths will be resolved with the root folder as the root of the site.

 # User interface

 ## Basic application behavior

-When you start Projector, it opens a window for the most recently opened project(s) for those project(s) that still exist.
-If no such recent project exists, it shows the Open Folder dialog.
+When you start Projector, it restores the windows that were open when you last quit the application, skipping any projects whose project root folder no longer exists.

 When reopening a project window, Projector attempts to restore the state of the window when you closed it.
 It reopens the most recently opened file, and shows the most recently run command in the command bar.
 If, in the last session, that command had completed without errors, then it re-runs that command.